4 November 2018

 If you are planning to set up an ISO 9001:2015 Quality Management System you will need a copy of the Standard.
 This is true even if you intend to use a consultant to manage the implementation.
 Also worth remembering is that auditors generally check to see if you have the Standard available.

-The ISO 9001:2015 Standard is available in PDF format and hardcopy from ISO and its national member organizations.
+The ISO 9001:2015 Standard is available in PDF format and hardcopy from ISO's website.

 Issues to consider when purchasing the Standard include language, price, and authorized sources.
 The content of the Standard is identical no matter if published by the International Organization for Standardization (ISO) or by one of its national member organizations.
 National accreditation bodies often modify the title to include their own name; the subtitle "Quality Management System Requirements" and the content of the Standard remain the same.